-This resolution seeks shareholder approval for a repayment to shareholders of US\$0.22 per Share to be made in cash on each of the First Record Date and the Second Record Date, making US\$0.44 per Share in total.
+This resolution seeks shareholder approval for a repayment to shareholders of US\$0.065 per Share to be made in cash on each of the First Record Date and the Second Record Date, making US\$0.13 per Share in total.
 The First Record Date and Second Record Date are specified in the resolution.
 If passed, the resolution will reduce the Company's capital contribution reserves, which are part of the Company's share premium account.
 The repayment to shareholders shall be paid by the Company free of Swiss federal withholding tax.

-Resolutions 3 to 10: Re-election and election of Directors
+Resolutions 3 to 9: Re-election of Directors

-These resolutions seek shareholder approval for the election (in the case of Liz Hewitt, since shareholders are asked to elect her for the first time) or re-election of all current Directors except for Patrice Merrin who, due to coming to the end of her tenure as a Director, shall not be seeking re-election as a Director.
+These resolutions seek shareholder approval for the re-election of all current Directors except for Peter Coates who, due to his retirement, shall not be seeking re-election as a Director.

 Board size, tenure, diversity of geographic location, nationality and gender, and the skills, experience and attributes required to effectively govern and manage risk are taken into account when considering Board renewal and succession planning.
 The Board annually reviews the performance of each Director seeking re-election, with assistance from the nomination committee.
 The Board notes that its small size and composition assists in its collegiality and sense of purpose.
-Therefore, following Patrice Merrin's retirement from the Board, the Company will continue with a Board of eight Directors, including three female Directors and one from a minority ethnic background.
-Although the Board will therefore miss the gender diversity target of 40% female by 2.5%, the Directors believe that the composition of the Board will continue to fulfil the spirit and intent of relevant diversity targets.
+Until the AGM the Company will continue with a Board of eight Directors, including three female Directors and one from a minority ethnic background.
+Although the Board therefore does not achieve the UK Listing Rules gender diversity target of 40% female by 2.5%, the Directors believe that the composition of the Board fulfils the spirit and intent of relevant diversity targets with 50% of the Directors being diverse by gender or ethnicity.
 Combined with the variety and complementarity of background, skills, and experience of the current Directors, Board diversity will remain strong and diversity will continue to be an important factor in the choice of future Directors.

-A summary of the skills and experience of each Director proposed for election or re-election is set out at Appendix 1 to this Notice of Meeting.
+A summary of the skills and experience of each Director proposed for re-election is set out at Appendix 1 to this Notice of Meeting.
 The Board considers each Director to be effective in their role and that they continue to demonstrate the level of commitment required in connection with their role on the Board and the Company's long-term sustainable success.

-Resolution 11: Re-election of Deloitte LLP as auditors
+Resolution 10: Re-election of Deloitte LLP as auditors